 ⦁ Collective outliers: If a collection of data points is anomalous with respect to the entire data set, it is termed as a collective outlier.

 ⦁ Statistical Method: Identifying an observation as an outlier depends on the underlying distribution of the data.
 Here we focus on univariate data sets that are assumed to follow an approximately normal distribution.
 The box plot and the histogram can also be useful graphical tools in checking the normality assumption and in identifying potential outliers.
 It is common practice to use Z-scores or modified Z-score to identify possible outliers.
 Grubb’s test is a recommended test when testing for a single outlier

-⦁ Unsupervised Outlier detection: It detect outliers in an unlabelled data set under the assumption that the majority of the instances in the data set are normal by looking for instances that seem to fit least to the remainder of the data set.
+⦁ Unsupervised Outlier detection: It detects outliers in an unlabelled data set under the assumption that the majority of the instances in the dataset are normal by looking for instances that seem to fit least to the remainder of the dataset.

 We will explore this very important Data Science method in subsequent blogs.